-1. Assessment methodologies may be prescribed in relation to each criterion for promotion as Senior Civil Judges.
-Where it appears that some criterion cannot be quantitatively measured, either the same may not be included in the list of criteria or in the alternative, may be given minimal weightage.
-Such criterion may instead be considered as part of eligibility conditions.
+Assessment methodologies may be prescribed in relation to each criterion for promotion as Senior Civil Judges.
+Where it appears that some criterion that the same cannot be quantitatively measured, either the same may not be included in the list of criteria or in the alternative, may be given minimal weightage.
+Such criterion may instead be considered as part of eligibility conditions

-E. Criteria for Regular Promotion as District Judge
+D. Criteria for Regular Promotion as District Judge